bkryzz/modcel/README.md

    bile ducts) the next step is to build triangular mesh for the Navier-Stokes solver.
 MODLOG understands it and creates the python module "triang.py", which will propose different 2D triangulations.
+(NOTE: this step is on hold in the current release of the code).

    <i>You will notice that in the console window, messages and comments coming from the Fortran code appear in</i> UPPERCASE, <i>while messages and comments from the Python modules appear in</i> lowercase.

-6) Ensuite, the complete simulation can start
+7) Ensuite, the complete simulation can start

 Different types of cells are included in 2.5 version.
 E.g. for the liver model with nr_cel=2 and fl_cel=3 they could be: